 Increase workplace safety by reducing accidents.

 Promote employer/employee awareness of the need for workplace safety.

 Assist employers in establishing new programs or supplementing existing programs which promote workplace safety.

 Inform employers and employees of resources available through the Utah Labor Commission to assist them in improving workplace safety programs.

 II) AVAILABLE FUNDING

-This year, approximately $750,000 in WPS Account funds will be available for grants to be distributed among qualifying applicants.
-Funds will be distributed in the monetary amounts the Utah Labor Commission deems appropriate according to its Policies and Procedures.
+This year, approximately $750,000 in WPS Account funds are available for grants to be distributed among qualified applicants.
+Funds will be distributed in amounts the Utah Labor Commission deems appropriate according to its Policies and Procedures.

 III) TYPES OF GRANTS AVAILABLE

 There are two types of grants available.
 The Workplace Safety Program Grant and the Workplace Safety Awards.

 All grant applications are limited to workplace safety projects to be implemented in the State of Utah, and companies or agencies conducting business in Utah.